Part-DB/Part-DB-server/README.md

 6. Install client side dependencies and build it: `yarn install` and `yarn build`
 7. _Optional_ (speeds up first load): Warmup cache: `php bin/console cache:warmup`
 8. Upgrade database to new scheme (or create it, when it was empty): `php bin/console doctrine:migrations:migrate` and follow the instructions given. **Caution**: This steps tamper with your database and could potentially destroy it.
 So make sure to make a backup of your database.
+9. You can configure Part-DB via `config/parameters.yaml`.
+You should check if settings match your expectations, after you installed/upgraded Part-DB.
+Check if `partdb.default_currency` matches your mainly used currency (this can not be changed after creating price informations).
+   Run `php bin/console cache:clear` when you changed something.

 When you want to upgrade to a newer version, then just copy the new files into the folder and repeat the steps 4. to 7.

+## Useful console commands
+Part-DB provides some command consoles which can be invoked by `php bin/console [command]`.
+You can get help for every command with the parameter `--help`.
+Useful commands are:
+* `php bin/console app:set-password [username]`: Sets a new password for the user with the given username.
+Useful if you forget the password to your Part-DB instance.
+* `php bin/console app:show-logs`: Show last activty log on console.
+Use `-x` options, to include extra column.
+* `php bin/console app:update-exchange-rates`: Update the exchange rates of your currencies from internet.
+Setup this to be run in a cronjob to always get up-to-date exchange rates.
+ If you dont use Euro as base currency, you have to setup an fixer.io API key in `.env.local`.
+* `php bin/console app:clean-attachments`: Removes all unused files (files without an associated attachment) in attachments folder.
+Normally Part-DB should be able to delete the attachment file, if you delete the attachment, but if you have some obsolete files left over from legacy Part-DB you can remove them safely with this command.
+* `php cache:clear`: Remove and rebuild all caches.
+If you encounter some weird issues in Part-DB, it maybe helps to run this command.
+* `php .\bin\console doctrine:migrations:up-to-date`: Check if your database is up to date.

 ## Built with
 * [Symfony 4](https://symfony.com/): The main framework used for the serverside PHP